nsauter/nodejs-random-spotify/README.md

 * `SSL_KEY` - path to the ssl key file
 * `SSL_CERT` - path to ssl certificate file (pem)

-Make sure to set the right Spotify Playlist URL on Line 99.
-(GET playlist not tracks).
+Make sure to set the right Spotify Playlist ID on Line 99.